L.D. 50 (album)

 L.D.
 50 is the debut studio album by American heavy metal band Mudvayne.
 Released on August 22, 2000, it is the band's first release on Epic Records, following the independently-released extended play Kill, I Oughtta.
 The album was co-produced by Garth Richardson and Mudvayne, and executive produced by Steve Richards and Slipknot member Shawn "Clown" Crahan.

 The band's elaborate visual appearance resulted in increased recognition of the band, and L.D.
 50 peaked at No. 85 on the Billboard 200.
 While initially receiving mixed reviews from critics on release, the album would gain praise over time for its technical and heavy style of music.

+In 2018, readers of Revolver voted it as the fourth-greatest nu metal album of all time.
+In 2021, the staff of Revolver included the album in their list of the "20 Essential Nu-Metal Albums".
+In 2022, Eli Enis of Revolver included the song "Internal Primates Forever" in his list of the "10 Heaviest Nu-Metal Songs of All Time".

 Background and production

 Mudvayne formed in 1996 in Peoria, Illinois.
 The band became known for its strong visual appearance, which included horror film-styled makeup.
 After independently releasing their debut extended play, Kill, I Oughtta, the band signed to No-Name/Epic Records.
 L.D.
 50 was produced by Garth "GGGarth" Richardson and executive produced by Steve Richards and Slipknot member Shawn "Clown" Crahan.
 Epic Records initially chose to promote the band without focusing on its appearance and early promotional materials featured a logo instead of photographs of the band.
 However, the band's appearance and music videos increased recognition of the album.

 According to the band, the production of the album was very hectic.
 Drummer Matthew McDonough reflected, "We worked around the clock, and some of the engineers we had with us literally went for days with-out sleep.
 It was very, very time-intensive.
 We didn't party.
 We were recording in Vancouver but didn't get to see the town-we were just there and we worked and that was it.
 It was very intense, and Garth ran a tight ship."
 Singer Chad Gray recalled, "Making the record was crazy.
 It was all about work.
 There were songs I left alone and didn't mess with until we were in the studio, which was not a smart idea considering the time and budget constraints we were under.
 I wrote 'Pharmaecopia' and 'Nothing To Gein' on our last night in the studio, before the tapes were sent to New York to be mixed.
 The pres-sure [sic] was insane."